 - Do we have the core competencies to produce high-quality content?
 If not, how can we attract and leverage the right people?

-At the end of the day, if you don’t care deeply about helping your customers solve a real problem in their business, and your main motivation is just selling more subscriptions to anyone with a credit card, that’s going to result in pretty shitty content.
+At the end of the day, you need to care deeply about helping your customers solve real pain points.
+If your main motivation is selling more subscriptions to anyone with a credit card, you'll end up with shitty content.

 You need to be a teacher—one that’s invested in the future of your students (customers).

-Going back to what we touched on earlier, how you promote your content is just as important as how you create it.
-Your target customers need to discover it, in order to drive any positive results for your business, right?
+How you promote your content is just as important as how you create it.
+You’ll only drive positive results for your business if your target customers discover what you’ve written for them.

-Aside from just increasing the organic rankings for your content over the course of days, weeks and months, you can proactively go out and find potential readers in several ways.
+Aside from increasing the organic rankings of your content, you can proactively find new readers by:

 Getting your content noticed will take hustle.